K1DBO/slice-master-6000/README.md

 12060.
 You'll just need to enable the broadcasts in the N1MM Logger+ Configurer dialog.

-The Fader section of the settings tab lets you control the visibilty of the master volume control and the headphone volume control.
+The Mixer section of the settings tab lets you control the visibilty of the master volume control and the headphone volume control.
 Note that when operating with "REMOTE" selected in SmartSDR, the master volume control is does not function.
 This is a limitation of SmartSDR.
+Controls for inactive slices can be hidden and additional controls adjusting AGC parameters and be enabled.

 # Trouble Shooting